shawnbrown/datatest/docs/intro.rst

          Missing('user_id'),
          Missing('active')

-    The ``subjectData`` columns are written in uppercase but our test checks for "user_id" and "active" (lowercase letters).
+    The column names are written in uppercase but our test checks for "user_id" and "active" (lowercase letters).
 So the uppercase values are seen as :class:`Extra <datatest.Extra>`, while the lowercase ones are considered :class:`Missing <datatest.Missing>`.
 To correct for this, we convert the CSV column names to lowercase and the failure goes away.

 2. Check "user_id" values (with a helper-function):
     To check the "user_id" column, we call